top of page

 German reunification raised the issue of the East German legacy and its place in the emerging national narrative.
 Unlike Lenin's statue, those of Marx and Engels remained in place due to their German roots.
 However, they remained very potent and contradictory ideological symbols.
 There was local resistance, less out of political conviction than in the name of defending the GDR's architectural heritage.
 But the march had begun.

 The first step was to abandon and then demolish the Palace of the Republic, one of the high places of East German power.
 The disappearance of this imposing building left Marx and Engels somewhat orphaned.
 In a second phase, the plans for the extension of the underground railway in 2010 allowed for the forum's rearrangement.
 The maneuver reduced the forum to a small portion and enclosed it in a green space cut off from the outside world.
 Importantly, it reversed the order and meaning of the ensembles.
 The reliefs of oppression were placed to the east and those of universal happiness to the west.
-The statues were flipped, so Marx and Engels now turned their backs on the television tower, on the GDR, and preferred to look westwards.
+The statues were turned upside down, so that Marx and Engels turned their backs on the television tower, on the GDR, and preferred to look westwards.
+It's common in history for newly hegemonic forces to erase the traces of their predecessors.
+The East German regime is gone.

 • A complete lack of information